bigal2331/portfolioblog/README.md

 # Portfolio | Blog Application
-Displays some of the projects I've built
+Displays some of the projects I've built.
+You can view it online <a href="https://portfolioblog18.herokuapp.com/">here</a>

 # Installing